ibm-cloud-docs/EventStreams/messagehub085.md

 whole environment including all organizations and spaces.
 Each partition is capped at 10 GB to ensure the cluster doesn't run out of space.

+{{site.data.keyword.messagehub}} in Dedicated can only be deployed with {{site.data.keyword.Bluemix_notm}} Dedicated, but a syndicated version of our public service can be made available if you're using other dedicated environments.

 The Kibana and Grafana dashboards for monitoring the service are not supported in {{site.data.keyword.Bluemix_notm}} Dedicated.

 For more information, see [{{site.data.keyword.Bluemix_notm}} Dedicated ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.ibm.com/cloud-computing/bluemix/dedicated/){:new_window}.